Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Final Remarks and Conclusion

-In the third step, detailed in Section~\ref{ssec:poplanopt}, a mixed-integer linear optimisation problem (MILP) is formulated.
-This step aims to: \begin{enumerate*} \item Allocate actual resources to actions. \item Optimise the timing of actions. \end{enumerate*} The MILP encodes causal relationships between actions (\emph{enablers}), resource constraints, and limits on the duration of the actions.
-The solution is a simple temporal network (STN), which can be checked for consistency.
-If successful, the resulting plan supports parallel execution (\textbf{R4}) and is translated into a Behaviour Tree (\bt), a standard formalism for the execution of robotic plans in ROS2 (\textbf{R5}).
-Further details on this phase are provided in Section~\ref{sec:bt}.
-If this operation fails, Prolog's backtracking capability can be employed to generate an alternative total-order and repeat the process.
-Persistent failures indicate a possible error in the \kb or domain description, both of which should be revised.
+In the third step, detailed in Section~\ref{ssec:poplanopt}, a scheduling optimization model is formulated and solved with OR-Tools\footnote{ \url{https://developers.google.com/optimization}}, to optimize the timing of the actions.
+The model encodes causal relationships between actions (\emph{enablers}) and bounds on action durations.
+If successful, the resulting plan supports parallel execution (\textbf{R4}) and is translated into a Behavior Tree (\bt), a standard formalism for the execution of robotic plans in ROS2 (\textbf{R5}).
+Further details on this phase are provided in Section~\ref{ssec:bt}.

-A preliminary version of this work is presented in~\cite{saccon2023prolog}, where the LLM was used to generate only the initial and final states of the planning problem.
-This work extends the previous one in several directions.
-First, we have a flow to validate the output of the LLM, considering feedback to the user to correct possible logical and consistency errors.
-Second, the LLM produces a high-level description of the planning task and a low-level one where additional details (e.g., resources and affordability) are considered, together with a mapping of high-level actions into low-level plans.
-Third, the formulation differentiating two levels allows reducing the burden and possible bottlenecks of generating the plan directly at the low-level of details.
-Finally, in generating the low-level plan, we consider resources to reduce the makespan of the plans and parallelise the tasks on different robots.

-Similarly to ~\cite{saccon2023prolog}, the planner we implemented in Prolog performs a depth-first search, which has some drawbacks, mainly: \begin{itemize} \item the provided plan is inefficient and usually sub-optimal since the solver will return the first plan that is feasible; \item the number of actions to choose from and the number of resources that must be allocated deeply impact the time to compute a feasible plan and its optimality. \end{itemize} We decided to focus on the second aspect to improve the plan obtained with the framework.
-We left as future work to leverage existing state-of-the-art planners (e.g., OPTIC~\cite{DBLP:conf/aips/BentonCC12} or FastDownward~\cite{DBLP:journals/jair/Helmert06}) for the generation of plans to further be optimized considering resources.